We Get What You Pay For

 The battle I detect seems unbecoming of the Supreme Court’s standard by which the principled right to speak ought to supersede the imposition of censorship.
 The Court favouring an individual’s right over a censor’s power is something akin to the glass half-full, or as Cose puts it of Justice Brandeis’s widely held presumption, “incredibly naïve.”
 Alternatively, the battle I detect ignores the glass completely – full or empty notwithstanding, weigh those rights and impositions any way you like.
 The battle I detect prizes something else entirely: predominance, as if the whole notion of freedoms or rights were contingent upon some grander notion that is earned before ever being learned, by which I mean might makes right.
 For a fact, I know this phrase makes some people squeamish, I gather in the name of all that is civilized – is it all the more surprising that any might see it lived out, seemingly in spite of themselves?
 As for me, I distinguish subtly but significantly between aspiration and sentimentality, between the world we try to create and the world we would prefer to see.
 The Land of Should is ideological, a fantasyland.
 Should we so choose, the only reality it will ever serve up is to host our last battlefield.

 As I said earlier, it’s been known to happen.
-I also said earlier, all this can be said of any given ‘side’ – yet, then again, can it?
+I also said earlier that all this can be said of any given ‘side’ – yet, then again, can it?
 Surely “all this being said” includes me, here and now, writing this blog post… QED?
 Is there a context in which some ‘side’ might justifiably be censored, and silenced?
-I mean a context somewhere in between, say, protest and sedition, demonstration and insurrection, somewhere in between conscientious objectors and ignorant rioters, in between sincere agency and prevaricating lickspittle… if we can so definitively know who’s who in the extremes I’ve just listed, and I’ll bet you have your favourites, then surely there’s a line censors may rightly or even righteously draw.
+I mean a context somewhere in between, say, protest and sedition, demonstration and insurrection, somewhere in between conscientious objectors and ignorant rioters, in between sincere agency and prevaricating lickspittle… and if we can so definitively know who’s who in the extremes I’ve just listed – and I’ll bet you have your favourites – then surely there’s a line censors may rightly or even righteously draw.

 Of course, it depends on whom you ask, which is not irony but debate, which is not battle – if they meant the same thing, we’d use the same word.
 As for me, since you’ve read this far, I think we gather best as a collective group of individuals when we are a collective group of individuals – and if that seems obvious, still, we continue to battle as well as debate.
 And where we may debate over free speech, more precisely, it seems to me, we battle for free speech.
 We battle for control and make free speech the slogan.
 We uphold free speech as a virtue, yet it’s a child in a divorce, to whom the parents owe not just their primary respect and concern but their efforts and their behaviour and their decisions and real consequences.
 Not their irreconcilable differences.